 Patrick Whitefield passed away on 27th February 2015.
 He had retired in September 2014, passing the running of Patrick Whitefield Associates (now Whitefield Permaculture) on to his colleague and co-teacher Caroline Aitken, who is now the director, lead teacher and consultant.

-Patrick created our residential and online courses during his 25 year career in Permaculture and wrote many articles and several books including The Earth Care Manual a comprehensive guide to practising permaculture in a temperate climate.
+During his 25 year career in Permaculture, Patrick wrote many articles and several books including The Earth Care Manual a comprehensive guide to practising permaculture in a temperate climate.
 He was brought up on a smallholding in Somerset and qualified in agriculture at Shuttleworth College, Bedfordshire.
-After several years working in agriculture in the Middle East and Africa, he settled in central Somerset.
-In 1983 he bought a flower-rich hay meadow to save it from destruction and kept it as a nature reserve for 25 years before handing it on to the Somerset Wildlife Trust for safe keeping.
-He was always a keen vegetable gardener, and some fifteen years ago he planted an orchard which produced an abundant supply of apples from September to May.
-In the past he made his living by a variety of country crafts, and for a while he was a prominent member of the Green Party.
+After several years working in agriculture in the Middle East and Africa, he settled in central Somerset where he made his living by a variety of country crafts, and was a prominent member of the Green Party.
 From 1990 onwards he devoted himself to permaculture, especially to teaching it, and appeared on the BBC television programmes, It’s not Easy Being Green and A Farm for the Future.

 “I find permaculture makes use of the varied skills I’ve acquired during my life, and puts them into a cohesive whole.”